Electronic and Physical Posting Information

 Landowners (or individuals authorized by the owner of land) may post land to prohibit hunting either physically, electronically or both.

-To electronically post land, landowners (or individuals authorized by the owner of land) must designate the land they want posted by logging into their account on the Department's Online Services application (new accounts can be created as well) and post their land under the "Land Parcels" section (directions).
+To electronically post land, landowners (or individuals authorized by the owner of land) must designate the land they want posted by logging into their account on the Department's Online Services application (new accounts can be created as well) and post their land under the "Land Parcels - Electronic posting" section (directions).

-- July 15, 2021 – Deadline for landowners to digitally post land
+- July 1, 2022 - Deadline for landowners to post land electronically

 Electronic Posting Resources